 Your lawn mower could have broken, outdated, or no longer works, and you’re stuck on how to dispose of it.
-There are a lot of factors that will affect how you dispose of an old lawn mower – like engine oil, type of mower, and local legislation.
-You want to make sure you get rid of the old equipment without harming the environment.
+Many factors will affect how you dispose of an old lawn mower – like engine oil, type of mower, and local legislation.
+You want to ensure you get rid of the old equipment without harming the environment.

 Can I take a lawn mower to the dump?

-You can NOT take an old, broken lawn mower to a dumpsite.
-A gas-powered mower has harmful residual oils and gasoline, which may leak to the surrounding soil and water, causing pollution.
-Dangerous fumes from the mower may also escape to the surrounding air and be fatal if you breathe them in.
+You can NOT take an old, broken lawn mower to a dump site.
+A gas-powered mower has harmful residual oils and gasoline, which may leak into the surrounding soil and water, causing pollution.
+Dangerous fumes from the mower may also escape into the surrounding air and be fatal if you breathe them in.

-Another reason to avoid taking a mower to a dumpsite is that the local waste management authority in your area may prohibit disposing of such landscape equipment to a dumpsite.
+Another reason to avoid taking a mower to a dumpsite is that the local waste management authority in your area may prohibit disposing of such landscape equipment at a dump site.

 How to get rid of an old broken lawn mower

-Throwing away an old or broken lawn mower can be problematic because you can’t just take it to a dumpsite.
+Throwing away an old working or broken lawn mower can be problematic since you can’t just take it to a dump site.
 There are various safe and recommended ways to dispose of an old mower, and they depend on how much time you have for the task, your location, and whether you want to gain a few bucks from getting rid of it.
-Keep in mind that it might cost you to dump your lawn mower in some cases, a crucial factor worth considering.
+Keep in mind it might cost you to dump your lawn mower in some cases, a crucial factor worth considering.

 Here are different ways to dispose of an old lawn mower: